Why try Bitters for acne?

 How can you tell if your acne is caused by hormones or by gut issues?

-If you answered yes to any of the below questions, your acne likely may have a gut component.
+If you answer yes to any of the below questions, your acne likely may have a gut/digestion component.
 (To check if your acne is hormonal, you can take our hormonal acne quiz here)

 - Are you currently on antibiotics, birth control or other meds or have you come off of these meds in the past year?